 Max Pierson (KCW) rounded out the podium.
 Many of the top riders showed the ability to compete in the pro division with tricks such as 720's, Whirely Birds, Tootsie Rolls, Mobes, S-Bends to Blind and more.

 The traditional cable comp ended with Tom Fooshee winning his third consecutive title.
-Tom’s riding was down right scary hitting both a double half cab roll and a heal side 1080 in the same run.
+Tom’s riding was downright scary, hitting both a double half cab roll and a heal side 1080 in the same run.

 Both Tom and second place finisher Julian Cohen (OWC) battled all weekend long and lived up to their high rankings in the WWA World Wake Park Series.
-The big surprise was Keenan Allen (OWC) who also made his way onto the podium by dominating and winning the kicker portion of the judging.

-TSR, winner of the initial two events had to relinquish the title to Orlando Water Sports Complex.
-Without a single overall champion OWC was able to win the team title with teamwork and strong showing by the entire team.
+Without a single overall champion, OWC was able to win the team title with teamwork and a strong showing by the entire team.

 1. OWC, 1830 points